 So, you’re saying I should add behavioral targeting to my ad server?

 We are!
 You can generate more revenue with your ad server by offering advertisers more ways to reach their target audiences.

 Already using behavioral targeting or thinking of building this feature?
-Share your experiences on Twitter.
+Click the link below to share your experiences!

 Join the Ad.Product community

 Sign up for our upcoming newsletter and to be notified of our Ad.Product Slack channel and conference.

 Ad.Product is the first community for product managers, engineers, and others to discover and discuss how to build innovative, user-first ad platforms.